-Angelina Jolie and Brad Pitt Children: How Are They Coping After the Split?
+Angelina Jolie And Brad Pitt Children: How Are They Coping After The Split?

 Angelina Jolie was in Cambodia last Sunday and in an interview, she revealed how the children have been coping with the divorce from Brad Pitt.
 Apparently, it had come to a point where, Jolie shared, “Everyone’s just in my room.”

-As reported by US Weekly, the BBC interview had Jolie further revealing that it has been “a difficult few months” not only for her, but for the rest of the family, as well.
+As reported by Us Weekly, the BBC interview had Jolie further revealing that it has been “a difficult few months” not only for her, but for the rest of the family, as well.
 When asked what she wanted to do when she wakes up on mornings, Jolie’s answer was not too hopeful.
 “Get through the day,” the 41-year-old actress said.

 Yet Jolie has finally decided to go outside her box, and this recent outing may be seen as a form of healing.
-In the trip to Cambodia, she brought along the six Jolie-Pitt children: Maddox, 15, Pax, 13, Zahara, 12, Shiloh, 10, Knox, and Vivienne, both 8.
+In the trip to Cambodia, she brought along the six Jolie-Pitt children: Maddox, 15, Pax, 13, Zahara, 12, Shiloh, 10, Knox and Vivienne, both 8.

 Angelina Jolie’s First Public Appearance in a Long Time was for Her Directorial Project